Xiphiros/osu-tracker/memory-bank/04_Training_Model_Recommender.md

 1.  **Target Star Rating (SR):** The difficulty level the player wants to start at.
 This can be entered manually or suggested by the application.
 2.  **Max BPM:** The maximum "main" BPM the player is comfortable playing at for the session.
 3.  **Mods:** The user can select a combination of mods (EZ, HD, HR, DT, HT, FL) to train.
-4.  **Skill Focus:** The user can specify a type of skill to target, which will use an advanced heuristic to filter maps.
-See Section 4.4 for details.
+4.  **Skill Focus:** The user can specify a type of skill to target.
+See Section 4.4 for the list of focuses and their logic.

 ### 4.2.2.
 Search Criteria